nachojeda/genAI/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!
+If the project results useful to you please give it a star!
+Thanks!

 ## License
 Distributed under the [LICENSE]().
 See `LICENSE` for more information.